Home Compare FTK.DE vs SGRO.L

 Growth

-Both profiles are strong on growth, but flatexDEGIRO SE leads clearly.
+Both rank well on growth, but flatexDEGIRO SE still holds a clear edge.

 Growth — Dominant Gap